Dance in ancient Egypt

-Dancing played a vital role in the lives of the ancient Egyptians.
+Dancing played an important role in the lives of the ancient Egyptians.
 However, men and women are never depicted dancing together.
 The trf was a dance performed by a pair of men during the Old Kingdom.
 Dance groups were accessible to perform at dinner parties, banquets, lodging houses, and even religious temples.
 Some women from wealthy harems were trained in music and dance.
 They danced for royalty accompanied by male musicians playing on guitars, lyres, and harps.
 Yet, no well-bred Egyptian would dance in public, because that was the privilege of the lower classes.
 Wealthy Egyptians kept slaves to entertain at their banquets and present pleasant diversion to their owners.

 History

 The oldest known depictions of dance in this region are found in Predynastic era rock carvings, a linen shroud, a wall painting, a clay model, and pottery in Upper Egypt.
-The earliest examples of Predynastic dancers come from pottery of the Badarian culture from the 5th millennium B.C. and Naqada I and Naqada II cultures from the 4th millennium B.C.
+The earliest examples of Predynastic dancers come from pottery of the Badarian culture from the 5th millennium BC and Naqada I and Naqada II cultures from the 4th millennium BC.
 The importance of dance appeared to lessen over time as dancing scenes became rare in the late Naqada period.

 The first illustrations of dance in ancient Egypt come from scenes in Old Kingdom tombs of performers associated with funerals.

 Researcher Irena Lexová authored the first monograph entirely on ancient Egyptian dance.

 Dancers

 Professional groups of singers (ḥsı͗t), musicians (ḥnı͗t or ḥnwt), and dancers (ḥbw) often performed at important festivals and funerary services.
-These groups were referred to in the Old and Middle Kingdoms as the ḫnr or khener, which in context translates to "musical performers."
+These groups were referred to in the Old and Middle Kingdoms as the ḫnr or khener, which in context translates to "musical performers".
 Khener can also be used to describe a troupe of singers and dancers arranged through a bureau.
 Victorian scholars often confused the term khener with a harem due to poor understanding of the depictions and cultural differences.
 The khener are depicted as entertainers for religious ceremonies, entertaining the deceased kings, but the khener may not be solely religious.
 Khener were used at the Temples of Hathor, Bat, Wepwawet, and Horus Iunmutef.
 Some kheners were itinerant, traveling from their permanent seat to offer their services as indicated in the story of Ruddedet.
 Dancers also took on work outside performances in order to support themselves.

 The main types of ḫnr thought to have existed are those associated with cults and temples, the king and funerary estates.
 The ḫnr appear to have been dominated and headed by females until the latter days of the Old Kingdom.

 Foreign dancers and musicians became more represented in the New Kingdom.
 Scholars recognize these dancers' origins by costume, hairstyle, and names in texts among other attributes.
 They apparently could join an ḫnr, but their participation may have been limited.
 Scenes in temple reliefs indicate that some cult performances were only reserved for elite Egyptian women.